majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 ### 7.6.4 Results

 After 1080 minutes, 30 consecutive attemps were performed: 13 of them ended succesfully while the remaining 17 were aborted following the logic explained before.
+Runs that were aborted resulted in `map_50` value equal to `null` and were excluded from further consideration.

  ![](media/wb_sweep_results.png)